 Overnight stays at our luxury tented camp and exclusive picnics – surrounded by Angkorian temple ruins.

-A country restarted from scratch, Cambodia has the heritage, the history, the Angkor temples and a great example of a group of people who are bouncing back.
+Phnom Penh with its rough charm, Koh Rong Samloem with its endless white sand beaches, or the Cardamom Mountains with their pristine nature are well worth a visit.
+But the most satisfying experience one can have is the interaction with the people.
 In spite of what happened during the dark years of the Khmer Rouge these people are the kindest people you’ll meet.
 They really want visitors to experience their country.
-There are so many great opportunities to interact with the local people and learn about their culture and lifestyle, but also hear from first hand how they’ve have taken all the negative things and turned them into something really, really positive.
-Khmer people are passionate about their history and about how influential their culture once was.
-They’re proud of the mark their culture left in many of the surrounding countries.
+There are so many great opportunities to interact with the local people and learn about their traditions, values and lifestyle.
+It is very inspiring to hear firsthand how the Khmer people have taken all the trauma of the past generation and turned it into something really positive.
+Cambodian people are passionate about their history and the widespread influence of the ancient Khmer Empire.
+They’re proud of the mark their culture has left throughout Southeast Asia.

 Meet the team

-In Cambodia, Khiri has a young, enthusiastic, highly-educated 15 member team working from offices in both Phnom Penh and Siem Reap.
-Jack Bartholomew, our British General Manager, is a travel enthusiast who landed in Cambodia after working in Laos’ tourism sector.
+In Cambodia, Khiri has a young, enthusiastic, highly-educated 16 member team working from offices in both Phnom Penh and Siem Reap.
+Christopher Gramsch, our German Country Manager, is a travel enthusiast who landed in Cambodia after working in Laos’ tourism sector.
 Our Khmer staff hail from Phnom Penh, Kampong Cham, Siem Reap, Banteay Meanchey, and Kampot, and some have traveled internationally as well.

 We pride ourselves on our high degree of destination, product, and supplier knowledge.
 We know the best restaurants, hotels, and transport companies in Cambodia by heart, and many of our team members possess exceptional training.

-Linda Oum, our Deputy Manager, traveled to Japan to participate in a one-month ecotourism training with the support of JICA (Japan International Cooperation Agency).
+Linda Oum, our Sustainability Ambassador & Educational Travel Manager, traveled to Japan to participate in a one-month ecotourism training with the support of JICA (Japan International Cooperation Agency).

 Linda used the sustainable ecotourism and community development knowledge she gained in Japan to found Isanborei homestay in Sambor Prei Kuk, which she coordinated via Khiri Reach (the non-profit arm of Khiri Travel).
 Linda’s homestay project is now one of the main tourist attractions in Kampong Thom and an example of Khiri values.
 Not only poverty has been reduced in the Kampong Thom commune as a result of income earned from homestay guests, but the project has also given our clients a chance to see and experience authentic local life in Cambodia.